brandonchinn178/talks/haskell-love-2020/Presentation.md

       )
    ]

-jsonData <- decodeFileStrict "example.json"
+o <- fromJust <$> decodeFileStrict "example.json" :: IO (Object MySchema)

-let o :: Object MySchema
-    o = fromJust jsonData

 let names :: [Text]
     names = map (getKey @"name") $ getKey @"users" o
 ```

-^ And voila!
-We can now define a schema at the type level, decode a JSON file matching the schema, and safely extract keys from the object.
-For the sake of time, I won't be going over implementing the quasiquoters, but all the quasiquoters have to do is generate code that looks like this, and it should still work!
+^
+• Define a schema at the type level
+• Decode JSON file matching schema
+• Safely extract keys from object

+^ Quasiquoters just have to generate code that looks like that

 ---